jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 ----

 I want to be able to check if a person can vote, and if they can get a license.
-In other words, I want something in the :ref:`person project<test person with datetime>` to make decisions based on :ref:`conditions<if statements>`, for example
+In other words, I want something in the :ref:`person project<test person with datetime>` to make decisions based on :ref:`conditions<if statements>`.
+For example

 * If a person is younger than ``18``